lammps/lammps/doc/src/dump.rst

 Arguments for different styles:

-The sections below describe per-atom, local, and per grid cell attibutes which can be used as arguments to the various styles.
+The sections below describe per-atom, local, and per grid cell attributes which can be used as arguments to the various styles.

 Note that in the discussion below, for styles which can reference values from a compute or fix or custom atom property, like the